-For example, as the Reddit post explains, "Olenna Tyrell killed Joffrey with poison; she was executed with poison," "Lysa Arryn loved throwing people through the Moon Door; she was shoved through the Moon Door," and my personal favorite: "Ned Stark used his greatsword Ice to behead the Night's Watchman; he was beheaded with his own sword."
+For example, as the Reddit post explains, "Olenna Tyrell killed Joffrey with poison; she was executed with poison," "Lysa Arryn loved throwing people through the Moon Door; she was shoved through the Moon Door," and my personal favourite: "Ned Stark used his greatsword Ice to behead the Night's Watchman; he was beheaded with his own sword."

 We can't believe we didn't see this before.
 It makes so much sense.
 In fact, the pattern is so predictable that in hindsight, it makes some characters' deaths feel less shocking.
 Of course Tywin Lannister was going to die by crossbow: The band playing "Rains of Castamere" shot into the crowd with crossbows during the Red Wedding, which Tywin helped orchestrate.